Achievement

 Bar chart showing the functional skills achievement rate of 16 to 18 learners across all levels

-The achievement rates for young people studying Functional Skills English and mathematics qualification continues to improve in 22/23 (+2.8%).
+The achievement rates for young people, studying Functional Skills English and mathematics qualifications continues to improve in 23/24 (+2.1%).
+Overall performance is very strong and above national rates by 14.7%.

 Course Search: